 Now, with the mainstream acceptance of TNR as a viable method of community cat control, those arguments are worth revisiting and addressing.
 In particular, a couple of animal welfare scholars wished to explore the 2008 paper through two lenses: ethics and public opinion.
 They present data and evidence that, in addition to addressing the paper’s claims, demonstrate just how society’s attitudes towards community cats have evolved.
 In the past, the populations of community cats were managed through lethal methods.
 Why?
 Simply put, the acceptable ethical framework at the time was an anthropocentric “humans-first” perspective, because only humans were assigned intrinsic value.
 Now, more and more people believe that animals, too, have intrinsic value and are worthy of ethical consideration.
 Thanks to growing research that has shown empirical evidence of cognition, emotion, and sentience in animals, society has incorporated more zoocentric ethics.

 When we recognize that a being has intrinsic value, we are more inclined to treat them with respect and compassion.
-Since the year of the above article’s publication, the number of U.S. adults who agree with the statement “animals deserve the exact same rights as people to be free from harm and exploitation” has grown by 28%.
+Since 2008, the number of U.S. adults who agree with the statement “animals deserve the exact same rights as people to be free from harm and exploitation” has grown by 28%.
 That’s a considerable increase that reflects a changing ethical trend in our society.

 Around the time the 2008 critique of TNR was published, the no-kill animal welfare movement was sweeping the nation.
 Since then, many city- and state-funded animal shelters have assumed a no-kill status.
 This trend goes hand-in-hand with other non-lethal cat welfare activities such as “working cat” initiatives and, of course, TNR.
 That the nation began to prioritize non-lethal practices at a governmental level is further evidence for the cultural shift towards more zoocentric ethics.